DanielWrightGIT/Bee-Finance-Analysis/README.md

 The data was retrieved in the form of a CSV file from Kaggle.com and provided by the National Agricultural Statistics Service of the USDA https://www.kaggle.com/datasets/mohitpoudel/us-honey-production-19952021.

 # Methodology
-- Python: EDA and cleaning of data
+- Python: EDA, modification, and cleaning of data
 - Tableau: Reporting

 # EDA
+Initial exploration of the data shows that there are no missing values and the datatypes are correct.

+#Modification of Data
+The average price of honey